-Students in the Executive LLM program will be assessed in June after completion of the three required courses - Introduction to American Law (online), American Contract Law (online) and Corporations (in-person).
+Students in the Executive LLM program will be assessed in May after completion of the Spring semester required courses.

 Students enrolling at Columbia Law School for the first time are considered initially to be meeting SAP.
 This includes transfers into the second year of the JD program.
-As stated above, the measurement of SAP will be made at the conclusion of the first academic year at the Law School for JD students, at the end of the first semester for LLM students, and in June for Executive LLM students.
+As stated above, the measurement of SAP will be made at the conclusion of the first academic year at the Law School for JD students, at the end of the first semester for LLM students, and in May for Executive LLM students.
 For transfers into the JD program, the credits accepted in transfer toward the Columbia JD will be included in the SAP assessment.